jpswade/jpswade.github.io/_posts/2007-03-03-how-to-ask-a-question.md

 **

-Have you actually tried to do what you&#8217;re asking about yourself first?
+Have you actually tried to do what you're asking about yourself first?
 Try it out, make a test case.
-Tell whoever you&#8217;re asking that you have tried it, show them what you tried, and tell them the results.
+Tell whoever you're asking that you have tried it, show them what you tried, and tell them the results.

 Have you made a test case?
 Making a test case will make it far easier for you to identify the problem.